Kiyosi Itô

+Itô was a member of the faculty at University of Kyoto for most of his career and eventually became the director of their Research Institute for Mathematical Sciences.
+But he also spent multi-year stints at several foreign institutions, the longest of which took place at Cornell University.

 Overview

 Itô pioneered the theory of stochastic integration and stochastic differential equations, now known as Itô calculus.
-Its basic concept is the Itô integral, and among the most important results is a change of variable formula known as Itô's lemma.
+Its basic concept is the Itô integral, and among the most important results is a change of variable formula known as Itô's lemma (also known as the Itô formula).

+Itô also made contributions to the study of diffusion processes on manifolds, known as stochastic differential geometry.

 Itô calculus is a method used in the mathematical study of random events and is applied in various fields, and is perhaps best known for its use in mathematical finance.
-Itô also made contributions to the study of diffusion processes on manifolds, known as stochastic differential geometry.
+In particular, the Itô's lemma's best known application is in the derivation of the Black–Scholes equation for option values.